ocorreiododiogo/pw-admin-custom-pages/README.md

 # Admin Custom Pages Module for ProcessWire
 ###((dev version))

+((IMPORTANT))
-((For updgrading to this version you need to replace, both, the module file and the admin.php file in the templates folder))
+For updgrading to this version you need to replace, both, the module file and the admin.php file in the templates folder.

 ### Create custom admin pages easily without having to build a Process Module.